Garciat/java-type-classes/README.md

 ## Future work

 - Annotation processor:
-  - To verify type class and witness definitions at compile time.
+  - To verify witness resolution at compile time.
   - To reify the witness graph at compile time.
   - To support parameterless `witness()` calls.
 - Caching of summoned witnesses.